 Latest update

 Access to basic services, including safe water, healthcare and education, is an ongoing struggle for millions of Tanzanians living in poverty.
-One of the biggest issues facing children in Tanzania is child marriage and disrupted education.
-Nearly two out of five girls in Tanzania are married before their eighteenth birthday and the majority of adolescents are not enrolled in school.

 Watch the video update below to hear more from our Tanzanian neighbours.